DSA Graduate Student Group

 The DSA Graduate Group aims to bring together graduate members of the Dante Society of America and all students and recent graduates interested in Dante’s life and works.
 It provides a space to share proposals and ideas that would benefit Dante scholars in the making, and to express needs and concerns about their academic and professional careers in Dante studies.

 The first virtual meeting of the Graduate Group was held on February 16, 2022, and saw the participation of a great number of DSA student members.
-Future meetings will likewise be held remotely, in order to facilitate a broader attendance.
+Future meetings will also be held remotely, in order to facilitate a broader attendance.
 Through its platforms and bulletin, the Graduate Group aims to build a tight-knit community where communications can be rapid and wide-reaching, and to bring visibility to the initiatives of the DSA and widen its public outreach.

 To subscribe to the DSA Graduate Group mailing list, please register via the following link: http://eepurl.com/hVPVcf